 5. Reset Mail

 Resetting an application puts it back in the state it was in when it was first installed.
 It removes settings and cache files and can fix lots of problems with an app.
-The easiest way to reset any app is to use the Uninstaller module in CleanMyMac X. It will do all the hard work of tracking down and removing those files.
-You can download CleanMyMac X for free here.
+The easiest way to reset any app is to use the Uninstaller tool in CleanMyMac.
+It will do all the hard work of tracking down and removing those files.
+You can download CleanMyMac for free here.
 Once you’ve done that, follow the steps below:

-1. Open CleanMyMac X and choose Uninstaller in the sidebar.
+1. Open CleanMyMac and choose Applications in the sidebar.

-2. Choose Apple in the middle pane and locate Mail in the pane on the right.
+3. Choose Apple in the list of verdors and locate Mail in the pane on the right.

-3. Click the arrow to the right of Mail and then select the Container box.
+4. Click the arrow to the right of Mail and then select all the boxed except Binaries.

 6. Take all accounts offline